 Feature Name Description Settings Sleep The monitor screen turns off (goes into a sleep state) if no operation is performed for a preset amount of time.
 Press any button to turn the monitor screen back on.
-Note that the Sleep feature does not operate in the PLAY mode.
 30 sec 1 min 2 min Off Auto Power Off Power turns off if no operation is performed for a preset amount of time.
-1 min 2 min 5 min
+1 min 2 min 5 min feature.

-- Sleep and Auto Power Off always operate as described below in the PLAY mode, regardless of their current PLAY mode settings. - Sleep does not function in the PLAY mode. - The Auto Power Off trigger time is always five minutes.
+- Sleep and Auto Power Off always operate as described below in the PLAY mode, regardless of their current PLAY mode settings. - Sleep does not function in the PLAY mode. - The Auto Power Off trigger time is always five minutes. - 1.
+Press [MENU]. - 2.
+Use [◀] and [▶] to select the "Set Up" tab.

-- 1. Press [MENU]. - 2.
-Use [◀] and [▶] to select the "Set Up" tab. - Use [▲] and [▼] to select the item you want to configure ("Sleep" or "Auto Power Off") and then press [▶]. - 4.
+- Use [▲] and [▼] to select the item you want to configure ("Sleep" or "Auto Power Off") and then press [▶]. - 4.
 Use [▲] and [▼] to select the sleep or Auto Power Off trigger time and then press [SET].
-Selecting "Off" for the sleep setting disables the sleep feature.
+Selecting "Off" for the sleep setting disables the sleep